LucianoAdonis/lucianoadonis.github.io/README.md

 Some may seem counterintuitive, but tech debt makes our work more exciting and, above all, problematic.
 Finding those flaws in a critical moment won't make your life easier.

 Even if we have that in mind you mess up, that's an exciting story for a barbeque or to tell your dates.

+### Suggested Questions

+If your anxiety doesn't work overtime, I would advise starting to understand the dependencies of the applications/services you have.

+You should be able to answer questions like:

+- What are the teams we are related to?
+- What happen if any of those teams decided to explode their systems?
+- Do we have degradation for X systems?
+- What are our alerts/metrics?
+- What is the information on our endpoints?
+Do they tell us something?

+As a side note, I always thought Chaos Engineering was about crashing and strengthening things.
+But that's only about 20% of it.
+The rest is about getting to know your systems and the dependencies, as in big architectures, some components are not under our control.

+### Question Around and Find Out

+Trying to figuring it out alone is not worth it, may look cool, but it usually it is better to rely on others, like:

+- QA
+- Dev
+- Managers

+Everyone will have a piece of information that will help you uncover the secrets and mysteries, and by that, I mean the Tech Debt.
+Be aware that sometimes other team members won't have all the answers.
+It may be that they didn't care, or as it usually happens in technology, things stagnate or move fast, so they will probably remember parts of both architectures.
+This is a convoluted way to say: If they don't know, that's okay for them; if you don't, WHAT ARE YOU DOING!?

+Remember:

+- Be patient.
+- Be reasonable.
+- Respete para que lo respeten.

 ### Responsabilities